 Librarian Sherri Lemhouse continues to operate and promote the library at a high level.
 She continues to develop and foster a strong volunteer workforce.
 Mrs. Lemhouse continues to provide exciting programming designed to retain and attract patrons.
 The Municipal Court is under the direction of Carol Humphreys.
 Mrs. Humphreys does a wonderful job operating the court and assisting City Hall with various duties.
-Judge Jessica Meyer replaced retiring Judge Lemhouse this January.
+Judge Jessica Meyer has been great during her short tenure!
 The City continues the intergovernmental agreement with Linn County to provide court assistance for any absences and to be prepared for any future personnel transition.